The Korgis: Career

-When Stackridge took a break from touring in 2014; Warren and Davis organised a tour of the UK in 2015 under the name of the Korgis and using exactly the same five-piece line-up as Stackridge.
+When Stackridge took a break from touring in 2014, Warren and Davis organised a tour of the UK in 2015 under the name of the Korgis, using exactly the same five-piece line-up as Stackridge.
 The re-formed Stackridge usually included some Korgis songs in their live set.
 Stackridge retired in 2017, and a recording of the farewell concert was released as The Final Bow.

 In 2017, Warren, encouraged by guitarist/arranger Al Steele, played some dates as James Warren and Friends.
 This included a Korgis set, and has led on to the first ever touring version of the Korgis - featuring James Warren.
 The first gig was at the Sunshine Festival in August 2018, and saw the return of John Baker plus Glenn Tommie from Stackridge (who also played on the original of "Everybody's Got to Learn Sometime"), and Al Steele from the 1990s touring band.
 During 2019, the band have played in Leeds, Shoreham, Bristol, and the 100 Club in London.

 During the Covid lockdown in 2020, the Korgis began recording their first new album in close to 30 years.
 It was entitled Kartoon World and was released in 2021.
-The album has a common thread and is a return to the idea of a 'concept album'.
+The album had a common thread and was a return to the idea of a 'concept album'.
 In December 2021 the band played the new album in its entirety firstly in Abbotskerswell and then at the Rondo Theatre in Bath.
 Since then they have performed a string of dates combining old and new material.
-Reception of the album has been unanimously positive with some parties calling it a 'career high'.
+Reception of the album was unanimously positive with some parties calling it a "career high".

-In 2021, the single "Bringing Back the Spirit of Love" became a top 10 hit in Mike Read's Heritage Chart, subsequent singles, "Always a Sunny Day" and "Lines" have also charted.
+In 2021, the single "Bringing Back the Spirit of Love" reached No1 in Mike Read's Heritage Chart.
+Subsequent singles, "Always a Sunny Day" and "Lines" have also charted.

 In early 2022, the Korgis were asked to release an album for the Japanese market.
 This is called Kool Hits, Kuriosities & Kollaborations and features some unreleased songs and the single "Always a Sunny Day" co-written and performed by the Korgis & Joe Matera.
 It also features re-recorded versions of the classic hits, plus some alternative mixes of some tracks from 'Kartoon World'.
+This album was released in the UK later in the year.

+In April 2023 the band launched a new show titled 'The Korgis Time Machine' which incorporated some cover songs that had been influences to the writers.
+This also saw a new streamlined line-up where John Baker took on the role of keyboards and backing vocal group Born to Win were replaced by Danielle Nicholls.